 The best time to visit Machu Picchu

-At your walking up Machu Picchu consider the weather.
+When you plan your visit to Machu Picchu, you must consider the weather.
 There are two seasons: dry and rainy.

-- The rainy season goes from mid-November to late March.
-From January to March are the heaviest rains, muddy trails on the path to Machu Picchu.
+- The rainy season goes from mid-November to late-March.
+From January to March, heavy rain and flooding hit parts of the path to Machu Picchu.
 The Inca Trail is closed each February due to strong downpours during the whole month and for maintenance.

 - The dry season from April to mid-November is really pleasant.
-However, between April and July, Machu Picchu is crowded, if you are thinking about travel by these months, book your tours in Peru well in advance.
+However, between April and July, Machu Picchu is crowded, if you are thinking about how best to arrange your trip during these months, book your tours in Peru well in advance.
 If you prefer to avoid crowds come to Machu Picchu between August to mid-November.

 Anyway, in the dry season, your walking up Machu Picchu will have an impressive blue sky.
 In the rainy season, you will see the greenest landscapes.

 There is a well-heard phrase that says “if the mountain does not come to Muhammad, Muhammad goes to the mountain.”
-Machu Picchu is waiting for you to find it to dazzle you by its beauty, enigmatic and cultural history and natural magic that it possesses.
+Machu Picchu is waiting for you to find it to dazzle you by its natural beauty, magic, enigmatic and cultural history.

 How to get from Cusco to Machu Picchu?